thimotedupuch/GraphLab.jl/docs/src/index.md

 # GraphLab.jl Documentation

-`GraphLab.jl` is a toolbox for graph partitioning algorithms in Julia.
-It provides a framework to compare, benchmark, and analyze various graph partitioning techniques.
-The framework supports both non-recursive and recursive methods with geometric information, like coordinate and inertial bisection, as well as methods without geometric information, such as spectral bisection.
-It makes it easy to evaluate and compare the outputs of different methods, helping users understand their trade-offs and applications.
+`GraphLab.jl` is a Julia package designed to make graph partitioning approachable, interactive, and educational.
+Rather than focusing purely on production-ready pipelines, `GraphLab.jl` provides a hands-on framework for exploring, experimenting, and teaching graph partitioning techniques.

+It offers an accessible collection of algorithms, including:
+* Coordinate, inertial, spectral, and random sphere bisection.
+* Space-filling curve partitioning.
+* Recursive partitioning and nested dissection.

+Beyond algorithms, `GraphLab.jl` includes tools for:
+* Generating and manipulating adjacency matrices.
+* Evaluating partition quality.
+* Benchmarking algorithms.
+* Visualizing partitioned graphs.

+`GraphLab.jl` also integrates with external partitioners, enabling easy method comparisons in a unified Julia environment.

+`GraphLab.jl` aims to support the Julia graph community's educational and exploratory needs, helping learners and researchers engage with graph theory in an interactive and practical way.

 ## Getting Started